- Navigating the City

 The Lansing Public Service Department is responsible for clearing snow and salting of 444 miles of City streets.

 To stay informed about when we are salting and plowing and other important community information, sign-up for NIXLE updates sent directly to your phone.

-To see a map of local street plow routes referenced in NIXLE's, click here: Local Plow Routes
+To see a map of local street plow routes referenced in NIXLE click here: Local Plow Routes

 Salting of Streets